 It is one of the most accessible emulators there too, with really not much of a learning curve in place.
 The Dolphin interface is naturally intuitive and the settings available are fairly self-explanatory.

-One of the best features in Dolphin is the ability to use original GameCube and Wii controllers.
+One of the best features of Dolphin is the ability to use original GameCube and Wii controllers.
 Simply add either a GameCube USB adapter for GameCube controllers or a USB Wii sensor bar which enables you to use original Wii remotes on your PC, and then you are ready to go!
 4K Wii bowling anyone?

 Redream – Sega Dreamcast